giorginolab/vmd_plumed/INSTALL.md

 VMD 1.9.1 comes with a very old (0.9) version of Plumed-GUI pre-installed, which does not support PLUMED 2.0.
 Updating Plumed-GUI to the latest version is easy and highly recommended.
-To upgrade, please follow the instructions provided below.
+To upgrade, please follow the directions in this file.

-Note that you will **need write privileges** in VMD's program directory.
-Should you lack them, perform a private installation of VMD or, alternatively, try the _non-root instructions_ below (need testing).
+Instructions are different depending on whether you have write privileges in VMD's program directory or not.

-### How to upgrade (one-sentence version) ###
+## I have write privileges (or VMD is installed as a user) ##

-Replace the _plugins/noarch/tcl/plumed0.9_ directory in VMD's installation with the archive downloaded from GitHub.
+In short, replace the _plugins/noarch/tcl/plumed0.9_ directory in VMD's installation with the archive downloaded from GitHub.

-### How to upgrade (detailed version) ###
+If you need step-by-step directions:

 1. Download and extract the latest Plumed-GUI release from GitHub.